EVENTS & PROGRAMS

 The spring Garden Fair & Plant Sale takes place every year on the last weekend of April.
 Shop from thousands of plants and over 25 local gardening, lifestyle, and food vendors.
 You can also get advice from our expert gardeners and enjoy free family activities.

-Join us for the annual Winter Festival & Christmas Tree Sale in early December.
-Visitors can buy Christmas trees and other holiday greenery, shop from over 25 local vendors, and enjoy free family activities.
+Join us for the annual Christmas Tree Sale in early December.
+Visitors can buy Christmas trees and other holiday greenery at the Arboretum, or pre-order a tree and have it delivered to your house.

 VIRTUAL EVENTS